CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-cytoscape.md

 Finally, to draw structures in the nodes, return to _Apps_ > _Cheminformatics Tools_ > _Paint Structures_ and select _on all nodes_ or _on selected nodes_.
 Visualize the results.
 If needed, create a dedicated style to facilitate structure visualization.

 ![img](img/FBMN_Cytoscape/Slide16.PNG)

+### Mapping other node information

+Cytoscape enables to map informations obtained from the other workflows/softwares.
+Visualize this annotation by creating novel styles and changing its properties.

 ## Video Tutorial FBMN and Cytoscape